Flight-Free-UK/flight_free_uk_website/source/posts/tips-on-talking-about-a-socially-awkward-topic.html.markdown

 author: FlightFree UK
 read_time_minute: 2
 ---
-## **Make it personal**

-People relate to personal stories and are likely to be engaged by your passion for the subject, rather than gloomy climate forecasts or scary statistics.
+## **T﻿ell your story**

 Talk about why not flying, or flying less, is important to you.
 Tell a story about a flight-free holiday you have had.
+Making it personal usually helps others to not feel attacked.

+## **Ask questions rather than challenge**

+Someone has just mentioned their forthcoming trip by air.
+The expected reaction is usually to ooh and aah about the holiday even though you might want to say, ‘flying is really bad for the environment’.
+How about asking, ‘Have you considered travelling to x location (i.e. closer to home)?’ or ‘Did you know you can get there by train?’
+If you ask in a non-challenging way, it should open up a conversation rather than shut it down.

 ## **Keep it positive**

 Try to avoid negative or guilt-inducing language.
 Talk about how taking action on issues such as this can make a positive impact: we can make a difference with our actions; we will leave a better world for our children if we take action now; not flying doesn't mean not travelling; this isn't about giving something up, it's about doing things differently for the benefit of future generations; being one of 100,000 making a change is very empowering.

-## **Ask questions rather than challenge**

-Someone has just mentioned their forthcoming trip to Lanzarote.
-You could stay quiet while others ooh and aah about the holiday.
-You could say, ‘But flying is really bad for the environment’.
-How about asking, ‘Do you know the carbon footprint of the flight?' or 'Would you give up flying for a year for the sake of the environment?’
-It opens the debate without causing hackles to rise.
-It doesn't attack the planned holiday, but talks about future travel.
-It could lead people to ask, ‘Why?’ which allows further conversation, can open the concept of a flight-free year, and gives the opportunity to talk about environmental issues.

 ## **Have a few facts up your sleeve**